 How to use Sudo on Debian

 Sudo is a powerful tool that gives you extended user rights on your Debian system.
-It allows you to execute certain commands with root privileges without having to log in directly as the root user.
+With Sudo, you can execute certain commands with root privileges without having to log in directly as the root user.
 This increases the security of your system and gives you more control over administrative tasks.

 Requirements for Sudo on Debian

-To use Sudo, you must first ensure that the Sudo package is installed.
-If not, you can install it with the following command:
+To use Sudo, make sure that the Sudo package is installed.
+If it is not yet installed, use the following command:

 apt install sudo

 The Sudoers file is crucial for managing Sudo rights.
-By default, new users do not have Sudo rights.
-To grant a user Sudo access, you must add them to the Sudo group:
+New users do not have Sudo rights by default.
+To grant a user Sudo access, add them to the Sudo group:

 adduser user sudo